Submit our quick form and get quotes now!

 Of course, the specific type of paint purchased will depend on its intended use.
 Thus, it’s essential to take into account the surface on which the paint will be applied: gypsum, aluminum or wrought iron structures, machinery, cinder blocks, concrete floors, and so on.

-As the name suggests, thinners help to give the paint an appropriate consistency, which is favourable for its application.
+As the name suggests, thinners help give the paint an appropriate consistency, which is favourable for its application.
 Otherwise, the paint would be much too thick to spread over a surface.
 Also, thinners serve the purpose of stabilizing paint inside the container.
-It’s important to emphasize the presence of several types of diluents: ketones, chlorides, aromatic/aliphatic hydrocarbons and alcohols.
+It’s important to emphasize the presence of several types of thinners: ketones, chlorides, aromatic/aliphatic hydrocarbons and alcohols.

 As with residential paint, the pigments found in industrial paint obviously give it its colour, but also its opacity.
 It should be noted that there are several types of pigments: